6th December 2017

 Out of over 160 nominations, tourism operators based in the Whitsundays took out a total of 14 out of a possible 83 awards, narrowly missing out on being the top region on the night by just a single award.
 Tropical North Queensland and Brisbane just managed to be the biggest winners, with both regions receiving 15 awards.

-Standout winners for the Whitsundays was the Abell Point Marina at Airlie Beach which beat a number of high-profile rivals to claim the title of Queensland’s best major tourist attraction.
+Standout winners for the Whitsundays was the Coral Sea Marina at Airlie Beach which beat a number of high-profile rivals to claim the title of Queensland’s best major tourist attraction.
 Other big winners from the Whitsundays were Lady Elliot Island Eco Resort receiving the Steve Irwin award for eco-tourism and the BIG4 Adventure Whitsunday Resort who for the third consecutive year took out best caravan or holiday park, earning them a spot in the Queensland Tourism hall of fame.

 Queensland Tourism Industry Council chief executive Daniel Gschwind said that tourism operators in the Whitsundays had faced enormous challenges and that these well-deserved awards were a wonderful reward for their hard work and resilience.